-Shortly before dawn on Tuesday morning, a First Class Tours, Inc. bus carrying Channelview band students crashed into a 50 foot ravine in Baldwin County, Alabama.
+Shortly before dawn on Tuesday morning, a First Class Tours, Inc. bus carrying Channelview band students was involved in a tragic bus crash.
+The bus crashed into a 50 foot ravine in Baldwin County, Alabama.
 The students were traveling home to Channelview from a trip to Disney World in Florida.
 The driver was killed, and dozens of students were injured.
 This type of crash often causes traumatic brain injuries, as well as orthopedic injuries.

 By all accounts, this was a one-vehicle collision.
 The most common causes of this type of bus crash are driver fatigue and vehicle equipment failure.